p3palazzo/comparative-histories/chapter.md

 historical structures was more relevant to scholarship than studying style as a shared mindset [@palazzo:2021death].
-Hence, materialist historiography claimed the title "critical", although some critical historians such as @hartoonian:2018time have sought to expand the reach of this definition into more symbolic, not purely materialistic, approaches.
-It ultimately rejected the notion that it was even possible to provide a stable explanation for architectural forms of the past, preferring to work out fragmentary pictures of particular case studies.
+Hence, materialist historiography claimed the title "critical", although some critical historians such as @hartoonian:2018time have sought to expand this definition to encompass more symbolic, not purely materialistic, approaches.
+It ultimately rejected the notion that providing a stable explanation for architectural forms of the past was even possible, preferring to work out fragmentary pictures of specific case studies.

 # Comparative history as architecture #